10 signs and symptoms of PCOS

 • Headaches

-4. Hirsutism and thinning of hair on the scalp
+4. Hirsutism and hair loss

 • Face